XPRNetwork/eosio.evm/README.md

 | EVM Transfer   | 325µs [(TX)](https://jungle.bloks.io/transaction/640c061cbd717b08b8af1c28129be1ef7365d1810fc285313a55d44f2271e312)      |
 | EVM New Address| 553µs [(TX)](https://jungle.bloks.io/transaction/876ce02ccdc7fd7338fcf9e9fea6ea9e4575211209fe29c88ec33eb63584be84)     |

+## Disclaimer

+The code in this repository has not been audited by a professional audit firm.
+Please use at your own discretion and risk.
+The author takes no responsibility for any material or inmaterial losses from any form of invalid operation of the software within this repository.

 ## Achievements
 - Full Javascript SDK for deploying, executing and querying contracts